 P.A.W.S (Performing Animals Welfare Society) – San Andreas

 At Performing Animal Welfare Society (PAWS) sanctuaries, rescued animals live in peaceful, natural habitats, free from fear, chains, and harsh confinement.
 They are at complete liberty to act out natural behaviors in the comfort of their individually designed enclosures.
-In fact, in February 2023, Lulu, a longtime resident at PAWS, celebrated her 57th birthday making her the oldest living African elephant in North America.
+In February 2024, Lulu, a longtime resident at PAWS, celebrated her 58th birthday making her the oldest living African elephant in North America, however we are sad to say that Lulu passed in April of 2024.
+At her passing, Lulu was the longest living African elephant in captivity.
+Also in April of 2024, PAWS released a statement saying they “…received a nine-month-old tiger cub with a serious bone condition, confiscated in February by the California Department of Fish and Wildlife.
+At the sanctuary, the tiger will be provided with the specialized support she requires for the rest of her life, while living in a more natural environment.
+Her enclosure and care are designed to address any physical limitations”.

 Although it is generally closed to the public, the facility in San Andreas, known as ARK 2000, offers a chance to see these magnificent, rescued animals just a few times a year at fundraising events like the Elephant Grape Stomp and other events to help keep their important work going.
 They generally sell out months in advance, but are worth attending if you can.
 Meanwhile, please consider supporting PAWS by donating online, becoming a volunteer, adopting an animal or donating to their wish list.